AdobeDocs/commerce-php/src/pages/developer/components/declarative-schema/migration-scripts.md

 bin/magento setup:upgrade --dry-run=1
 ```

-As a result of specifying the `--dry-run=1` flag, Magento writes a log file at `<Magento_Root>/var/log/dry-run-installation.log`.
+As a result of specifying the `--dry-run=1` flag, the application writes a log file at `<Application_Root>/var/log/dry-run-installation.log`.
 This file contains all the DDL SQL statements that are generated during installation.
 You can use these SQL statements for debugging and optimizing performance processes.

 ## Safe installation and rollback